 The Fano factor of a neuron’s discharge rate (defined as the variance divided by the mean) was estimated in different task periods.
 Data for each neuron and condition were treated separately.
 Spike counts were computed in a 100-ms sliding window moving in 20-ms steps.
 The method computes the variance and mean of the spike count across trials and performs a regression of the variance to the mean (Qi and Constantinidis, 2012).
 This slope of this regression represents the Fano Factor reported here.

 We quantified selectivity for different visual stimulus location using a Selectivity Index (SI) defined as (Max-Min)/(Max+Min) where Max and Min represent the firing rate corresponding to the best and worst stimulus location for each neuron, determined independently for the cue and delay periods, and calculated over the entire cue/delay period.
 SI values were also determined independently for the control and NB-stimulation conditions.
 Discriminability between visual stimulus conditions does not only depend on mean firing rates, on which SI depends, but also their variance.
 We therefore compared the full distributions of firing rates between the worst and best condition using a Receiver Operating Characteristic analysis.
 This was performed in a time-resolved fashion, in successive 250 ms windows.
+The Percentage of Explained Variance (PEV) analysis calculated the ratio Sum of Squares between stimulus conditions to the total Sum of Squares.
+This was also performed in time-resolved fashion, using 500 ms windows.

 The endpoint of saccades towards the targets were analyzed in correct trials.
 For each monkey and visual stimulus condition, the mean saccadic endpoint was calculated for the target location (using circular mean statistics).
 We then computed the angular deviation of the saccadic endpoint in every trial, relative to the mean saccadic endpoint for that condition.
 We applied the Kuiper two-sample test, a circular analogue of Kolmogorov-Smirnov test, to compare the distributions of angular deviations around the mean, with and without stimulation.